Florida lawmakers want to use radioactive material to pave roads

 What is phosphogypsum and why is there so much of it?

-In fertilizer, phosphorus is particularly important for plants to have strong roots and for crops to be productive.
+In fertilizer, phosphorus is important for plants to grow strong roots and for crops to be productive.
 Florida has been an important source since the 1800s; today, the EPA notes, "Florida alone accounts for approximately 80 percent of the current capacity, making it the world's largest phosphate producing area."

 When phosphate rock is dissolved in sulfuric acid to make phosphoric acid for fertilizer and a few other uses, phosphogypsum is what's left over.